-Antique glass insulators are a low cost but very popular collectible.
-They are easy to find, come in a variety of colors, and make a colorful display.
+Antique glass insulators are a low cost but very popular collectible that come in a myriad of fun shapes and colors.
+They're easy to find, and make a colorful, decorative display in your home, office, or business.

 History of Glass Insulators

-Glass insulators for wiring began to be manufactured in the mid 1800s in response to the technology of the time.
-Samuel Morse had created the first working telegraph in 1844 and by 1850 telegraph lines were being strung from one coast of America to the other.
+Glass insulators for wiring began to be manufactured in the mid-19th century in response to the needs born out of the technological advancements being made during the period.
+Samuel Morse had successfully used the first telegraph machine in 1844, and by 1850 telegraph lines were being strung from one coast of America to the other.
+Thus, the need for insulator technologies arrived.

-As technology advanced the glass insulator was used for telephone wires and electrical wires.
-The first insulators of this type were small because they only needed space for one wire.
-As time went on the insulators became larger and reflected the growth of the telephone and electricity.
+As these communication technologies developed, with more complex wiring systems and larger amounts of electricity being fed through lines positioned close to people's homes, the historic glass insulator was retrofitted to be able to be used in conjunction with telephone and electrical wires.
+The first insulators of this type were small because they only needed space for one wire, but as time went on, the insulators became larger and reflected the growth in demand and power of these communication systems.

 Rural Electrification Act

-In 1936 President Roosevelt and Congress passed the Rural Electrification Act which provided funding for electricity and telephone wiring to be run to farms and homes in outlying areas.
-This increased the need for the glass insulator and more companies sprang up in response to the need.
+In 1936, President Roosevelt and Congress passed the Rural Electrification Act, which provided funding for rural areas to gain access to electricity and telephone systems through a public works project that sought to install electrical wires throughout the electrically free region.
+This surge in the number of electrical systems around the United States increased the need for the glass insulator and more companies specializing in manufacturing them sprang up as a response.

 Insulator Manufacturing Companies